Semi-local string comparison: algorithmic techniques and applications

 Given a string, we distinguish between its contiguous \emph{substrings}, and not necessarily contiguous \emph{subsequences}.
 Special cases of a substring are \emph{a prefix} and \emph{a suffix} of a string.
-Given a string $a$ of length $m$, we use the \emph{take/drop notation} of \cite{Watson_Zwaan:96} for prefixes and suffixes of $a$:

-Unless indicated otherwise, our algorithms will take as input a string $a$ of length $m$, and a string $b$ of length $n$.
+Unless indicated otherwise, an algorithm's input is a string $a$ of length $m$, and a string $b$ of length $n$.

 A classical approach to string comparison is based on the following numerical measure of string similarity. \begin{definition} Given strings $a$, $b$, the \emph{longest common subsequence (LCS) problem} asks for the length of the longest string that is a subsequence of both $a$ and $b$.
-We will call this length the \emph{LCS score} of strings $a$, $b$. \end{definition}
+We will call this length the \emph{LCS score} of strings $a$, $b$, and denote it by $\lcs(a,b)$. \end{definition}

-\begin{example} The LCS score of strings $a = \textsf{``baabcbca''}$, $b = \textsf{``baabcabcabaca''}$ is $8$; string $b$ contains the whole string $a$ as a subsequence.
-The LCS score of string $a$ against substring $b\ang{4:11} = \textsf{``cabcaba''}$ is $5$; this score is realised by a common subsequence \textsf{``abcba''}.
-This example, which will serve as a running example for this chapter, is borrowed from Alves et al.\ \cite{Alves+:08}. \end{example}